 How to Use Honey in Tea

-Choosing the Right Honey
+Choosing the Right Type of Honey

 Choosing the right honey for your cup of tea might be more confusing than you think.
-You have a lot of choices.
-First, do you want to use raw honey or pure?
+Is it important to you to use raw honey for possible increased nutrients?
 The terms raw, pure and natural are often used rather loosely in marketing.

-When shopping, read the honey label closely and try to understand exactly what you are getting.
+When shopping, read the honey label on the jar closely and try to understand exactly what you are getting.
+A blend is just fine but know what you are paying for.

-How to Sweeten Tea with Honey
+Best Way to Sweeten Tea with Honey

 - Heat the water for your cup, mugs or pitcher.